 Anne Waxman has been practicing the Alexander Technique for 30 years.
 She is a teaching member of the American Society for the Alexander Technique (AmSAT) and was Senior Faculty at the American Center for the Alexander Technique (ACAT) from 1987-1998, where she helped train many teachers who practice today.
 She has traveled nationally and internationally to Europe, Asia and Mexico presenting the Alexander Technique in Master Class format, small group classes and private lessons.
 Ms. Waxman maintains a private practice on Manhattan’s Upper West Side and most recently in East Jewett, NY.
 From Master classes in classical flute in Tokyo and Osaka, to massage therapists in Ohio, physical therapists at New York Hospital, dressage riders out in Long Island and singers at the Metropolitan Opera, Ms. Waxman continues to work in group and individual lessons ranging from performing artists and the general public. www.annewaxman.com

 Ariel Carson, m.AmSAT, is the associate director of RIAT as well as a faculty member.
 She received her teaching certification (1600 hours over 3 years) through Alexander Technique New York City (ATNYC), headed by teachers Nanette Walsh and John Nicholls.
-She has assisted at The Julliard School, as well as taught at Boston University where she earned her BFA.
+She has assisted at The Juilliard School, as well as taught at Boston University where she earned her BFA.
 Ariel previously worked as a teaching artist for the Leadership Program, teaching leadership skills through the arts to under-served students in New York City public schools.
-She has completed the basic training in Trauma First Aide, a method to help “reduce and prevent the long term effects of acute traumatic stress reactions”, and she is now incorporating Somatic Experiencing into her work, helping people release traumas that have gotten stuck in their nervous system and body.
+She has completed the basic training in Trauma First Aide, a method to help “reduce and prevent the long term effects of acute traumatic stress reactions”, and she is now incorporating Somatic Experiencing into her work, helping people release and resolve traumas that have gotten stuck in their nervous systems.
 From her work with U.S. veterans, to performers, to activists, to the LGBTQ community, Ariel is most interested in teaching the Alexander Technique as part of a holistic and multifaceted approach to cultivating greater sustainability, vitality, and freedom in the body-minds of her current and future clients. www.redefiningposture.com